Brandin Dandridge: Kansas City Chiefs

 After tryouts with the Kansas City Chiefs Dandridge was signed to a reserve/futures contract by the Chiefs on February 7, 2022.
 He was waived on August 22, 2022.

-Ottawa Redblacks (II)
+Ottawa Redblacks (second stint)

-On September 6, 2022, Dandridge returned to the Ottawa Redblacks.
+On September 6, 2022, Dandridge returned to the Redblacks.
 He appeared in six games (starting five games at cornerback) to close out the season for the Redblacks, contributing with 14 tackles, two forced fumbles and one touchdown.
 On February 1, 2023, Dandridge and Ottawa agreed to a one-year contract extension.

+Dandridge was released on January 29, 2025.

+Montreal Alouettes

+On August 5, 2025, it was announced that Dandridge had signed again with the Montreal Alouettes.